leonawicz/ProjectManagement/README.md

         rmdChunks = l2, ID = rmdChunkID)
 }
 ```

-#### chunkNames
-`chunkNames` can be used in two ways.
-It can return a list with length equal to the number of **R** files,
-where each list element is a vector of **R** code chunk names found in each **R** script.

-Alternatively, with ```append.new=TRUE```, this list has each vector matched element-wise against chunk names found in existing Rmd files.
-If no Rmd files have yet been generated, the function will abort.
-Otherwise, for the Rmd files which do exist (and this may correspond to a subset of the **R** files),
-these Rmd files are appended with a list of code chunk names found in the current corresponding **R** files
-which have not yet been integrated into the current state of the Rmd files.
-This fascilitates updating of Rmd documentation when it falls behind scripts which have been updated.

 Regarding the creation and updating of Rmd files, `projman` simply assumes that there will be one **R** Markdown file corresponding to one **R** script.
 This is not always the case for a given project, but again, the purpose is to generate basic templates.